-The ebook and book market is very competitive so it goes without saying that you need to work to get your book in front of noses to stand a chance of getting sales.
+It goes without saying that you need to work to get your book in front of noses to stand a chance of getting sales.

 I have probably written more words on this blog about this subject more than any other topic.

-A blog needs a lot of exposure, and hard work to gain traffic
+A blog needs a lot of promoting

-Many would instantly think here of social media, RSS feeds and mailing lists as the best way to develop a blog.
+Many would instantly think here of social media, RSS feeds, and email marketing as the best ways to develop a blog.

-For those not familiar with SEO, it is all about getting the highest possible listing on Google, Bing and Yahoo to attract new visitors.
+For those not familiar with SEO, it is all about getting the highest possible listing on Google, Bing, and Yahoo to attract new visitors.

-Like anything else online, it is extremely competitive and it takes a lot of work, every day, to keep one step ahead of competitors.
+Like anything else online, it is extremely competitive, and it takes a lot of work every day to keep one step ahead of competitors.

-With the right tools, it is much easier to make decisions about effective keywords and monitoring, competitor analysis and ROI on Adwords advertising.
+With the right tools, it is much easier to make decisions about effective keywords and monitoring, competitor analysis, and ROI on Adwords advertising.

-Everyone wants to be noticed
+You need to be noticed

 A great example of how online marketing has now become a part of our daily online existence is Instagram.

-So many young people, in particular, go to great lengths to gain followers on their Instagram accounts by using Twitter, Facebook, Goodreads and Tumblr merely as staging points.
+So many young people, in particular, go to great lengths to gain followers on their Instagram accounts by using social networks like Twitter, Facebook, Goodreads, and Tumblr merely as staging points.

-On Instagram, recognition and being noticed is a huge factor for some users to publicise themselves, and by doing so, unwittingly also help boost Instagram, which is a win-win, of sorts.
+On Instagram, recognition and being noticed is a huge factor for some users to publicize themselves.
+And by doing so, unwittingly also help boost Instagram, which is a win-win of sorts.

 If you have a Facebook page, you will know very well that Facebook peppers you with ‘Pay To Promote This Post’ pop-ups.

-Marketing and advertising are everywhere.
+Marketing and advertising campaigns are everywhere.

 What do you need to sell?

-As I noted earlier about the author who sold no books.
+I noted earlier about the author who sold no books.
 What’s wrong with the world?

-You have to tell the world clearly what you do, what you have to offer, what you want to sell, why your product or service is the best and what you would like them to do.
+You have to tell the world clearly what you do, what you have to offer, what you want to sell, why your product or service is the best, and what you would like them to do.

-So, the best promotion tools you have are to blog like crazy and promote your business with SEO and leverage social media, which is the new equivalent of word to mouth advertising, to the maximum.
+So, the best promotion tools you have are to blog regularly and promote your business with SEO and leverage social media, which is the new equivalent of word of mouth advertising, to the maximum.

 If you are an author and have books to sell, you will only do so by getting the word out as far and as wide as possible.

-Let a lot of people know about your free ebook days and do not just hope that it will all work by itself.
+Let a lot of people know about your free ebook days, and do not just hope that it will all work by itself.

-But this is how the modern-day equivalent of person to person validation works.
-Give them something to share and let them talk about.
+But this is how the modern-day equivalent of person-to-person social proof validation works.
+Give them something to share and let them talk about it.

-If no one knows, no one buys
+If no one knows you, no one buys

-Yes, all have a selection of cuts in the window, but you only notice if you happen to walk by and bother to look in the window.
+Yes, all have a selection of cuts in the window, but you only notice if you happen to walk by and happen to look in the window.